-"Trust Agent") under the Pooling and Administration Agreement.
+"Trust Agent") under the Pooling and Servicing Agreement.

-An Independent Reviewer A third party reviewer (an "Independent Reviewer") selected by the a Material Breach of a representation and warranty.
+An Independent Reviewer A third party reviewer (an "Independent Reviewer") selected by the

-Trust Agent to review any Mortgage Loan for which a Breach Review Trigger has occurred with respect to such Mortgage Loan.
-The Independent Reviewer will be required to determine whether there is
+Trust Agent to review any Mortgage Loan for which a Review Notice has been sent with respect to such Mortgage Loan.
+The Independent Reviewer will be required to determine whether there is a Material